Palace of Versailles

 Beyond the Main Palace

 The Petit Trianon is where Marie Antoinette actually spent most of her time, and it is far more interesting than the formal palace rooms.
 She had it redecorated in a neoclassical style that was radical for its era, and behind it she built the Hameau de la Reine, a fake peasant hamlet with a working farm where she and her friends played at rural simplicity.
-The irony, given what happened in 1789, is considerable.
+The irony, given what happened in 1789, is considerable – and worth sitting with.
+There is a good argument that the Hameau tells you more about pre-revolutionary French court culture than anything in the state apartments.

 The Hameau is around a 25-minute walk from the main palace through the gardens.
 Most tourists do not make it this far, which means you often have it nearly to yourself.

-The Grand Canal is 1.6 km long and cuts through the formal gardens axis to the south.
-In summer, rowboats hire for 16 euros per hour from the Grand Canal boathouse.
+The Grand Canal is 1.6 km long and cuts through the formal gardens axis.
+In summer, rowboats hire for around 16 euros per hour from the Grand Canal boathouse.
 In winter, the gardens are often empty and blanketed in mist.

 The Gardens: What Most People Miss